sunny9x/EzSnap/README.md

 ## FAQ
 - **Q: How to use EzSnap?**
 - A: You must first download the requirements with the command `pip install -r requirements.txt` and then follow the instructions after starting EzSnap with the command `python main.py`.
+You can also run the downloadable executable directly from the [Releases](https://github.com/TurfuFrogy/EzSnap/releases).